Xenetic Biosciences Inc. (XBIO)'s Financial Results Comparing With Omeros Corporation (NASDAQ:OMER) | New Business Observer

 |0.00

-Table 1 showcases the gross revenue, earnings per share and valuation of Xenetic Biosciences Inc. and Omeros Corporation.
+We can see in table 1 the earnings per share, gross revenue and valuation of Xenetic Biosciences Inc. and Omeros Corporation.

 Profitability